bezhermoso/bezhermoso.github.io/app/_posts/2016-01-20-making-perfect-ramen-lua-os-x-automation-with-hammerspoon.md

 Enable <em>Dictation</em> on your Mac, go to <em>System Preferences > Accessibility Dictation...</em>, click the <em>Dictation Commands...</em> button, and turn on <em>Enable advanced
 commands</em>.
-From here you can add a new command in the list and configure it to open the time via URL.
+From here you can add a new voice command in the list and configure it to open the time via URL.
 Have fun!</p>
 </div>
 <div class="columns large-6">